neovimhaskell/haskell-vim/README.md

 `haskell-vim` comes with a few helpful commands for working with Cabal

-* `CabalAddExecutable`: Adds a new executable section to the end of your cabal file
+* `CabalAddExecutable name`: Adds a new executable section to the end of your cabal file

+        executable name
+          -- ghc-options:
+          main-is:
+          -- other-modules:
+          -- other-extensions:
+          build-depends:       base
+          -- hs-source-dirs:
+          default-language:    Haskell2010

-* `CabalAddLibrary`: Adds a new library section to the end of your cabal file
+* `CabalAddLibrary name`: Adds a new library section to the end of your cabal file

+        library name
+          -- ghc-options:
+          -- other-modules:
+          -- other-extensions:
+          build-depends:       base
+          -- hs-source-dirs:
+          default-language:    Haskell2010

-* `CabalAddFlag`: Adds a new flag section to the end of your cabal file
+* `CabalAddFlag name`: Adds a new flag section to the end of your cabal file

+        flag name
+          description:
+          default:      False
+          manual:       True